-The Government’s green paper, Schools that work for everyone, proposes removing the restriction on faith schools which currently limits faith based admissions to 50 per cent.
+The Government’s green paper, Schools that work for everyone, proposed removing the restriction on faith schools which currently limits faith based admissions to 50 per cent.
 This proposal is based on the premise that the majority of faith schools are high-performing, have good Ofsted ratings, and support increased social mobility.
 We test this premise by analysing the:

 - overall attainment and progress made by pupils, including disadvantaged pupils, in faith schools;